A Posthumous Interview with Louisa May Alcott

 Read the best books, and they will improve your style.
 See and hear good speakers and wise people, and learn of them.
 Work for twenty years, and then you may some day find that you have a style and place of your own, and you can command good pay for the same things no one would take when you were unknown.

-How did it feel to have made a fortune and cemented your reputation?
+How did it feel to have made a fortune and secured your reputation?

 I often think as I go larking round, independent, with more work that I can do, and half-a-dozen publishers asking for tales, of the old times when I went meekly from door to door peddling my first poor little stories, and feeling so rich for $10.